 ArchitectMVRDV & Blanca Lleó

-From the architect.
+Text description provided by the architects.
 In Madrid-Sanchinarro the first residents received the keys to their apartments in the just completed Celosia building.
 Jacob van Rijs of MVRDV and Blanca Lleó have completed the social housing block near the Mirador Building, which is an earlier collaboration.
 The perforated block of Celosia assembles 146 apartments, communal outside areas throughout the building, and parking and commercial program in the plinth.
 The total floor area is 21,550 sqm.
 With a construction cost of 12,6 million Euro the apartments can be sold for affordable prizes.
 The city block is opened and allows wind and light to enter the building, offering vistas and outside spaces contrasting the surrounding area.
 The client is EMVS, the public housing corporation of the city of Madrid.

 The given volume of the city block was divided into 30 small blocks of apartments.
 These blocks are positioned in a checkerboard pattern next to and on top of each other, leaving wide openings for communal patios throughout the building.
 146 one-, two- and three-bedroom apartments are all accessed via these communal spaces.
 Most apartments offer additional private outdoor space in the shape of a loggia right behind the front door.
 Inhabitants have the possibility to gather in the communal high-rise patios which offer views towards the city and the mountains and provide natural ventilation in summer.
 Opening the front doors connects the private outdoor areas to the communal area.